Frequently Asked Questions About Lip Reduction

 7. When will I see the results?

-Although your swelling should resolve within 2 weeks, the final results may not be seen until approximately 3 to 4 months postoperatively.
-Patience is definitely a virtue when it comes to plastic surgery.
+Although your swelling should resolve within two weeks, the final results may not be seen for approximately three to four months postoperatively.

 Back to top